ManaliJain06/cmpe281-ManaliJain06/ProjectJournal.md

 **Step 1- SSH in one of your config servers to set mongodb user**
 ```
 When we created the AMI we had replication parameter setup in the mongo.conf file.
-To create a monogdb user we first need to comment that parameter and stat mongodb by below commands-
+To create a monogdb user we first need to comment that parameter and start mongodb by below commands-
 No need of setting replication and sharding parameter when you create a mongodb user.
 sudo systemctl enable mongod.service